Augmentative and Alternative Communication For Kids

 Can I purchase my own AAC mobile apps and devices for my child?

-Mobile technology has made AAC software easier to access for families, however, children should always receive a formal evaluation for AAC by a speech and language pathologist who can choose a program that best suits the needs of the child.
+Mobile technology has made AAC software easier to access for families, however, children should always receive a formal evaluation for AAC by a speech-language pathologist who can choose a program that best suits the needs of the child.

 Your healthcare provider can offer you a referral for a speech-language pathologist.
 Many pediatric therapy clinics also give free screenings to children.